gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 ```

 # Summary
 I showed you how you can use the Enter/Leave callbacks on a x86 platform.
 In the next article we are going to extend this to 64 bit.
-This differs a bit because there is no inline asembler support for 64 bit platforms.
+This differs a bit because there is no inline assembler support for 64 bit platforms.
 So stay tuned!

 # Additional Links
 [Official example about how to write Enter/Leave callbacks](https://github.com/Microsoft/clr-samples/blob/master/ProfilingAPI/ELTProfiler/CorProfiler.cpp#L27)